mucherino/teaching/Julia/multiple-dispatch.md

 ### Single-dispatch in other languages

-Other languages give the possibility to benefit from a similar dispatching mechanism, but by selecting only one variable at a time.
-This is the case of languages, already mentioned above, such as Java and C++.
-Since these are object-oriented languages, they focus the attention on the *object*.
-When a given object invokes one of its methods (which may be implemented also in other classes, implementing for example a common interface), then the selection of the method to invoke is also performed at run time.
+Other languages offer similar dispatching mechanisms, but they typically select the implementation based on only one variable at a time.
+This is common in the aforementioned object-oriented languages, such as Java and C++, which focus primarily on the object.
+In these languages, when an object invokes one of its methods, the specific implementation is selected at runtime based on that single calling object.

-Julia does the same!
-But with a big difference: since object-oriented languages focus on the object, the dispatch is performed by taking only *the calling object* into consideration.
-The dispatching mechanism in Julia is instead more general, because it takes all function arguments into account, with equal importance.
+Julia operates on the same principle, but with a fundamental difference: while object-oriented languages perform single dispatch by considering only the calling object, Julia’s mechanism is more general.
+It utilizes multiple dispatch, taking the types of all function arguments into account with equal importance when selecting the most appropriate method to execute.

 ## For a deeper understanding of multiple-dispatch